This Guide will teach you everything you need to know about Drip Irrigation.

 It is used to determine water pressure in the drip irrigation system.

-This value used for control water flow.
+This value is used to control water flow.
 They made up of plastic and iron material

 The flush valve is placed at the end of the sub-Maine pipe it uses to flush out dirt.

 Non -return valve is useful to stop return water toward the water pump.

-It helps to prevent sucking of mud by the drippers and release air in the drip irrigation system.
+It helps prevent the sucking of mud by the drippers and release air into the drip irrigation system.